Around the Bay Touring Route

 Next stop is the grand old seaside town of Queenscliff.
 Explore the historic fort along with the excellent shops, galleries and restaurants.
 Choose from a wide range of accommodation, including magnificently restored nineteenth century hotels.
 Queenscliff is also the departure point for the car and passenger ferry that crosses the bay regularly each day.

-Take a side trip to nearby Point Lonsdale for a walk to the white lighthouse, the sheltered beach and the fierce waters of Bass Strait.
+Take a side trip to nearby Point Lonsdale for a walk to the lighthouse, the sheltered beach and fierce waters of Bass Strait.
 Alternatively, visit Barwon Heads, a tranquil fishing village that was the location for the popular SeaChange TV series, and a great place to fish the calm estuary waters or amble along kilometres of sandy beaches.

 HighlightsFood & wineGeelong wine regionExplore the Geelong wine region's diverse sub-regions from surf coast to volcanic plains making its food, wine and landscape resist any label.Maritime historyQueenscliff HarbourQueenscliff Harbour is a destination in itself and being a working harbour there is always something to see and do.
 The 250 berth marina is home to the...History & heritageWerribee Park and MansionSmell the roses - all 5000 varieties - in the magnificent grounds of the Victoria's largest private residence, pausing to admire the pastoral style.SwimmingEastern BeachDive into the art deco swimming enclosure, take a scenic stroll along the boardwalk, or hit the kids' pool in Geelong's spectacular summer playground.DestinationsPoint LonsdaleWitness ocean and bay waters collide at the notorious entrance to Port Phillip Bay, then enjoy more peaceful pursuits along the foreshore.